allanrbo/simple-vmcontrol/README.md

 As this system was written specifically for a VM host I had, I took the shortcut of hardcoding some paths:
  * VM disk images will be created in /srv/vm/
  * OS installation ISO image files are expected to be in /srv/iso/
- * The scripts in the vmcontrol folder are expected to be in /root/vmcontrol

 ![Screenshot](https://github.com/allanrbo/simple-vmcontrol/blob/master/docs/screenshot1.png?raw=true)